 How to Say Hello in Mandarin

-The simplest, default hello to use in China is simply ni hao (pronounced like: “nee how”) which is the equivalent of “how are you?”
-You can also learn some easy ways to elaborate on the basic Chinese greeting and how to reply to someone.
+The simplest, default way to say hello in China is with ni hao (pronounced like: “nee how”; ni has a rising tone, and hao has a tone that falls then rises).
+Saying ni hao (literally "you good?") to someone will work in pretty well all contexts.
+You can also learn some easy ways to elaborate on the basic Chinese greeting and how to reply to someone when they ask how you are doing.

-Throughout China you’ll get attention from vendors, street hawkers, beggars, and people trying to sell you something.
-Perhaps the most persistent of annoying offers will come from the numerous taxi and rickshaw drivers you encounter.
+As a tourist traveling in China, you’ll get plenty of attention from drivers, street hawkers, beggars, and people trying to sell you something.
+The most persistent of annoying offers will come from the numerous taxi and rickshaw drivers you encounter.

 Although many people will understand that you are declining whatever they are selling, you may still need to repeat yourself many times!